Woman could have leg amputated after illegal street race in South Philadelphia

 According to police, the race happened at about 12:10 a.m. on 3rd Street, between Packer and Pattison avenues.

-Soon after the race began, one of the drivers lost control of the car and swerved into a crowed of people and two parked cars.
+Soon after the race began, one of the drivers lost control of the car and swerved into a crowd of people and two parked cars.

 A 45-year-old woman, who was watching from the side of the road, was injured and taken to the Hospital of the University of Pennsylvania, police said.